-The fever and aches and pains begin to go away on days 2 through 4.
+The fever, aches, and pains begin to go away on days 2 through 4.
 But new symptoms occur, including:

-Most symptoms go away in 4-7 days.
+Most symptoms go away in 4 to 7 days.
 The cough and tired feeling may last for weeks.
 Sometimes, the fever comes back.

 Some people may not feel like eating.

-The flu can make asthma, breathing problems, and other long-term illnesses worse.
+The flu can make asthma, breathing problems, and other long-term (chronic) illnesses and conditions worse.

 Most people do not need to see a health care provider when they have flu symptoms.
 This is because most people are not at risk for a severe case of the flu.

-If you are very sick with the flu, you may want to see your health care provider.
-People who are at high risk for flu complications may also want to see a health care provider if they get the flu.
+If you are very sick with the flu, you may want to see your provider.
+People who are at high risk for flu complications may also want to see a provider if they get the flu.

-When many people in an area have flu, a health care provider can make a diagnosis after hearing about your symptoms.
+When many people in an area have flu, a provider can make a diagnosis after hearing about your symptoms.
 No further testing is needed.

 There is a test to detect the flu.
 It is done by swabbing the nose or throat.
 Most of the time, test results are available very fast.
-The test can help your health care provider decide the best treatment.
+The test can help your provider prescribe the best treatment.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever.
-Sometimes health care providers suggest you use both types of medicine.
-Do NOT use aspirin.
+Providers sometimes suggest you to use both types of medicine.
+DO NOT use aspirin.